dmastrop/c11_AWS3_infra_with_python_wrapper_multiple_boto3_gitlab_pipeline_VPS/README.md

 ### Validation of the aggregate gatekeeper stats in module2d

-This validation will consist of the following test
+This validation will consist of the following tests

-install_success + ghosts
+install_success + ghosts: Only the 8 ghosts should be included in the gatekeeper resurrect count.

 install_failed with a futures crash after installation has completed + ghosts: The module2c will tag these so that the gatekeeper can bypass resurrecting these install_failed candidates and the gatekeeper count should reflect this accordingly.
-The ghosts will be resurrected so the total count will be 8 ghosts
+The ghosts will be resurrected so the total count will be 8 ghosts.
+This uses the FORCE_TOMCAT_FAIL_POSTINSTALL_REAL_TAG ENV variable in .gitlab-ci.yml to inject the synthetic futures crash.

 install_failed with a futures crash before installatoin has completed + ghosts: The module2c will not tag these so the gatekeeper will tag these install_failed for resurrection and the gatekeeper count should reflect this accordingly.
 The ghosts will be resurrected so the total count will be 8 ghosts + 16 install_failed threads = 24 total threads that will be tagged for resurrection.
+This uses the FORCE_TOMCAT_FAIL_IDX1_REAL_TAG ENV variable in .gitlab-ci.yml to inject the synthetic futures crash.